aarongrace/graceful_hawk_ripple/README.md

 ![run_once](demo/run_once.png)

 Note that our program counter is now the data portion of the memory, which would be catastrophic under normal circumstances!
 However, the ``JSRS   R1,R1`` instruction that the PC points to was in fact dynamically stored here as its hex representation (afterall, data and instruction are both hexadecimal words at this level).
-This instruction is needed to get back into the execution loop, but why did we come here?
+This instruction is needed to get back into the main loop, but why did we come here?

 Well, the point is to use the hex words in memory as a way to display our ripples, and we must first suspend the memory display at this "anchor point".
 Simply press `t` to toggle the hex mode for memory